 Following Friday’s tentative deal, union leaders said they would not call a strike.

-“I think it’s really a best case scenario,” said Austin Edwards, bioinformatics programmer at UCSF and a member of the bargaining team for Research and Public Service Professionals.
+“I think it’s really a best-case scenario,” said Austin Edwards, bioinformatics programmer at the University of California, San Francisco, and a member of the bargaining team for Research and Public Service Professionals.

 Negotiations for Academic Student Employees and Student Services and Advising Professionals began in July, while Research and Public Service Professionals joined the bargaining process in October.
 In February, all three units entered mediation with the university.